 The John C. Culver Fellows program honors Senator Culver’s career and legacy in public service.
-Each year, a group of incoming freshman with a passion for politics, history, or public service are selected as Culver Fellows and awarded a renewable annual scholarship of $2,000 — in addition to all other merit- and need-based financial aid awarded by Simpson College.
+Each year, a select group of incoming students with a passion for politics and public service will be awarded a renewable annual scholarship of $2,000 — in addition to all other merit- and need-based financial aid awarded by Simpson College.